Skip to content ↓

 Statutory Details

 The Governing Board at Downsway Primary School is responsible for ensuring the school provides the best possible education for its pupils.
 The Board acts as a corporate body providing strategic leadership working closely with the Headteacher and members of the Senior Leadership Team.
-As Downsway is a Local Authority maintained school, the Board is directly accountable to West Berkshire Council.
+As Downsway is a local authority maintained school, the Board is directly accountable to West Berkshire Council.

 As you will see from the governance section of the school’s website, we are a diverse group of people, mainly volunteers, who bring a wide range of skills, experience and knowledge.
 We are completely committed to the school and are very ambitious for the children and the community which we serve.